 Additionally, web tracking allows you to build Target Groups that you can then use for more focused mailings and campaigns based on the website activity data that you've collected.

 NOTE: Web Tracking is very similar to Google Analytics.
-If you're already using Google Analytics, the Communications Professional web-tracking code will not conflict with it.
+If you're already using Google Analytics, the Higher Logic Thrive Marketing Professional (Thrive Marketing Professional) web-tracking code will not conflict with it.

 Watch the video